panningn/setup-vpc/README.md

-# setup-vpc
-## Provision AWS VPC using Terraform
+# Provision AWS VPC using Terraform

-* VPC "Remote" Module
+## VPC "Remote" Module

 This Terraform module provisions an AWS VPC.
 A new VPC is created, creates and assigns a number of specification to the VPC including:
 * Enables DNS services for the VPC